Join the Lab

 During years when I am accepting applications, I wait until December to review applicants' materials, once the Pitt application window has closed.
 After conducting a holistic review of all applications, I contact selected applicants to begin the initial interview process (see above).

-I do not schedule phone/Zoom calls with applicants before the interview stage.
+I do not schedule phone/Zoom calls with applicants before applications are submitted.
 Although I love speaking with prospective students, it wouldn't be possible for me to meet with all applicants to the lab (over 300 in the last admissions cycle) or to review all applicants' materials in advance, and therefore this process maximizes equity and transparency, while also allowing me to focus on mentoring my current students.

 My current doctoral students have also decided not to speak by phone/Zoom with prospective applicants who contact them before the formal review process.
 Because TAYA grad students are involved in the admissions process, having conversations in advance about admissions with some applicants (and not all applicants) could create inequities.
 Additionally, on a practical level, TAYA grad students are busy with research, coursework, and (in some cases) clinical work, making it challenging to correspond with applicants before official apps are submitted.
 However, if you are invited for an interview, you will have lots of time to meet with TAYA grad students and discuss your questions about the lab, my mentorship, Pitt, and Pittsburgh!